polatsemih/web-api-v1/README.md

 ---

-### Core
-The Core includes the Application and Domain layers, which contain the business logic and domain entities respectively.

-  #### Application
+### Application
-  The Application layer is responsible for the application's commands and queries, handlers, and validators.
+The Application layer is responsible for the application's commands and queries, handlers using the CQRS Pattern and MediatR pattern, and validators using FluentValidation.
+It also includes interfaces for Dapper and repositories, and AutoMapper for mapping command requests with entities.

-#### Domain
+### Domain
-The Domain layer contains the core business entities, constants, and result classes.
+The Domain layer contains the entities, constants, and result classes.

 ### Infrastructure
-The Infrastructure includes the Infrastructure and Persistence layers, which handle the application's external services integration and data access.

-#### Infrastructure
-The Infrastructure layer contains the necessary infrastructure for the application, including service registrations and configuration.
+The Infrastructure layer contains the necessary infrastructure for the application, including services for logging with `ILogger`, serialization with `JsonConvert` and caching using either `IMemoryCache` or `IConnectionMultiplexer` (i.e., Redis).
+The Redis server is configured to run on a WSL2 Ubuntu distribution at port 6379.

-#### Persistence
+### Persistence
-The Persistence layer manages the database connection and database methods calling stored procedures using Dapper.
+The Persistence layer manages the database connection and database methods.
+It uses Dapper as an ORM and includes both synchronous and asynchronous methods (also with cancellation token support).
+It can execute commands directly from raw SQL or by calling stored procedures.

-### Presentation
-The Presentation includes the Api layer, which serves as the entry point for the application, handling HTTP requests and responses using MediatR.

-#### Api
+### Api
+The API layer handles requests using `IMediator` and utilizes caching with `IRedisCacheService`.

+---

+## Technologies Used

+* Onion Architecture
+* CQRS Pattern, MediatR Pattern
+* FluentValidation
+* AutoMapper
+* Dapper ORM, Microsoft SQL Server, Stored Procedures and Triggers
+* MemoryCache, Redis, Logger, JsonConvert
+* ASP.NET Core Web API

 ---